zydezu/ModernX/README.md

 | chapter_fmt | The format of the chapter text when hovering over the seekbar.
 Use 'no' to disable |
 | boxalpha | Alpha of the fade box effect, 0 (opaque) to 255 (fully transparent) |

+### Clips

+Using the clip hotkey, one can use ffmpeg to mark a start and end of a clip

+* `c` marks the clip, pressed again marks the end of the clip and called ffmpeg to make the clip.

 ### Compact Mode